History of Kuwait: Independence and early state-building (1946–89)

 On 6 February 1974, Palestinian militants occupied the Japanese embassy in Kuwait, taking the ambassador and ten others hostage.
 The militants' motive was to support the Japanese Red Army members and Palestinian militants who were holding hostages on a Singaporean ferry in what is known as the Laju incident.
 Ultimately, the hostages were released, and the guerrillas allowed to fly to Aden.
 This was the first time Palestinian guerrillas struck in Kuwait as the Al Sabah ruling family, headed by Sheikh Sabah Al-Salim Al-Sabah, funded the Palestinian resistance movement.
 Kuwait had been a regular endpoint for Palestinian plane hijacking in the past and had considered itself safe.

 In the 1960s and 1970s, Kuwait was the most developed country in the region.
 Kuwait was first Middle East country to diversify its revenue away from oil exports, establishing the Kuwait Investment Authority as the world's first sovereign wealth fund.
 From the 1970s onward, Kuwait scored highest of all Arab countries on the Human Development Index, and Kuwait University, founded in 1966, attracted students from neighboring countries.
 Kuwait's theatre industry was renowned throughout the Arab world.

 At the time, Kuwait's press was described as one of the freest in the world.
 Kuwait was the pioneer in the literary renaissance in the Arab region.
 In 1958, Al Arabi magazine was first published, the magazine went on to become the most popular magazine in the Arab world.
 Additionally, Kuwait became a haven for writers and journalists in the region, and many, like the Iraqi poet Ahmed Matar, moved to Kuwait for its strong freedom of expression laws, which surpassed those of any other country in the region.

 Kuwaiti society embraced liberal and Western attitudes throughout the 1960s and 1970s.
 Most Kuwaiti women did not wear the hijab in the 1960s and 1970s.
 At Kuwait University, mini-skirts were more common than the hijab.

 Oil and the social structure of Kuwait were closely interlinked.
 According to an authoritative of the region such a structure resembled a form of "new slavery" with a "viciously reactionary character".
 90 per cent of the capital generated from oil for investment abroad was concentrated in the hands of eighteen families.
-The manual as well as a significant section of the managerial workforce was predominantly foreign, mainly Palestinians who were denied citizenship.
+The manual as well as a significant section of the managerial workforce was predominantly foreign, mainly Palestinians who were denied Kuwaiti citizenship.
 Major investment was made into developing new architectural projects reflecting a new liberal economy whilst advancing passive cooling and attempts at weaving in local styles and decoration.